EiichiroIto/RetroGameEngine/README.md

 ## Limitations
 - Only compatible with Pharo 8.
 - Sound and music functions are not supported.
-- Tilemap Editor are not implemented.

 ## ToDo
-- Implement Tilemap Editor by RetroGameEngine itself.
 - Support for Pharo 10.
 - Support for sound and music.